cosmos/sdk-tutorials/academy/4-my-own-chain-exer/game-wager-exer.md

 # Exercise - Token - Let Players Set a Wager

-Now, no games will be left stranded, it is possible to introduce wagers on games.
+Now that no games can be left stranded, it is possible for players to safely wager on their games.
+How could this be implemented?

 ## Think